searchbox/advanced-search-by-my-solr-server/readme.txt

 == Description ==

-In order to make Advanced Search by My Solr Server plugin work, you need a Solr server installed and configured with the provided schema.xml file.
+In order to make Search via Searchbox-Server plugin work, you need to either subscribe to searchbox-server.com or have a Solr server installed and configured with the provided schema.xml file.

-= What Advanced Search by My Solr Server plugin does ? =
+= What Advanced Search via Searchbox-Server plugin does ? =

-Advanced Search by My Solr Server plugin replaces the default WordPress search.
+Search via Searchbox-Server plugin replaces the default WordPress search.
 Features and benefits include:

 *   Index pages, posts and custom post types
 *   Enable search and faceting on fields such as tags, categories, author, page type, custom fields and custom taxonomies